ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Experimental Results

 \section{Experimental Results}

 \tabrotate[1]{\rotatebox{90}{#1 }}

-To compare ViPR with originally reported results of state-of-the-art, we first briefly describe our parameterization of \texttt{PoseNet}~\cite{kendall_pose} and \texttt{PoseNet+LSTM}~\cite{walch_lstm} in Section~\ref{subsection:baselines}.
-Next, Section~\ref{chapter_absnet_fusenet} presents our results.
+To compare ViPR with state-of-the-art results, we first briefly describe our parameterization of \texttt{PoseNet}~\cite{kendall_pose} and \texttt{PoseNet+LSTM}~\cite{walch_lstm} in Sec.~\ref{subsection:baselines}.
+Next, Sec.~\ref{chapter_absnet_fusenet} presents our results.
 We highlight the performance of ViPR's sub-networks (APR, APR+LSTM) individually, and investigate both the impact of RPR and PE on the final pose estimation accuracy of ViPR.
-Section~\ref{chapter_relnet_eval} shows results of the RPR-network.
-Finally, we discuss general findings and show runtimes of our models in Section~\ref{chapter_runtime}.
+Sec.~\ref{chapter_relnet_eval} shows results of the RPR-network.
+Finally, we discuss general findings and show runtimes of our models in Sec.~\ref{chapter_runtime}.

-For all experiments we used an AMD Ryzen 7 2700 CPU 3.2\,\textit{GHz} equipped with two NVidia GeForce RTX 2070 with 8 GB GDDR6 VRAM each.
-Table~\ref{table_evaluation} shows the median error of the position in $m$ and of the orientation in \textit{degrees}.
+For all experiments we used an AMD Ryzen 7 2700 CPU 3.2\,\textit{GHz} equipped with one NVidia GeForce RTX 2070 with 8 GB GDDR6 VRAM.
+Tab.~\ref{table_evaluation} shows the median error of the position in $m$ and the orientation in \textit{degrees}.
 The second column reports the spatial extends of the datasets.
 The last column reports the improvement in position accuracy of ViPR (in \%) over APR-only.